ckswilliams/modOpenREM/docs/import_multirdsr.rst

 --------------------------------------

-RDSRs imported before upgrading to 0.8.0 will not have the SOP Instance UID recorded in the database and so the new RDSR will be compared at event level with the existing study before making an import decision as with new studies.
+RDSRs imported before upgrading to 0.8.0 will not have the SOP Instance UID recorded in the database and so the new RDSR will be compared at event level with the existing study before making an import decision, as with new studies.

 Fixing existing studies
 =======================